 In your stories, the characters don’t seem like typical ones associated with Chinese people in Western society, where they are often portrayed as quiet, obedient, and collectivist.
 Your characters are independent and determined to pursue what they believe is right.
 How do you explain these differences?

-I read news from different outlets, both Eastern and Western, and politically left and right.
+I read news from different outlets, both Eastern and Western and politically left and right.
 It’s very polarized and stereotypical in my opinion.
 I’m often confused by what is reported in the media versus what I experience in real life – they are not the same.
 What is the truth?
 Independent journalism is rare these days.

 I have a passion for writing my own stories and expressing how I see China, and what I’ve experienced, in a creative way.
-These life events are dramatic, full of tension, rich in all sorts of characters.
+These life events are dramatic, full of tension, and rich in all sorts of characters.
 I feel they have value in presenting both contemporary and historical China.
 Life struggles, no matter where you’re from, reveal human nature and spirit.
 The expressions might differ across cultures, but at the core, they are the same, I believe.

 Your documentary films have been on quite serious topics.
 God’s Land looked at religious practices, folk customs, beliefs, and rituals in China.
 Another Life was about life and death, documenting a traditional funeral ceremony that’s rarely seen in modern Chinese society.
 How does filmmaking influence your storytelling?